Updated: Nov 26, 2020

 WHAT IS OPERATOR'S LICENCE?

-Operator licence is an authorisation to operate vehicles over 3.5 tonne gross plated weight or buses in the UK and Europe.
-It is issued by the Traffic Commissioner to a person or organisation operating vehicles in their possession or control, it is not transferable therefore you cannot lend the licence to someone else.
-Obtaining operator's licence requires a commitment to it's undertakings which are promises to keep vehicles and drivers legal and safe on the road.
-General undertakings are specifically listed on the licence document and need to be adhered to, otherwise the licence is likely to be revoked.
+An Operator Licence is an authorisation to operate vehicles weighing over 3.5 tonnes in their gross plated weight or buses in the UK and Europe.
+It is issued by the Traffic Commissioner to an individual or organisation operating vehicles in their possession or control.
+The licence is not transferable, and therefore you cannot lend the licence to someone else.
+Obtaining operator's licence requires a commitment to it's undertakings, which are legal promises to keep vehicles and drivers legal and safe on the road.
+The general undertakings are specifically listed on the licence document and need to be adhered to, otherwise the licence is likely to be revoked.

 THREE TYPES OF OPERATOR'S LICENCE:

-Restricted licence – Allowing to transport operators own goods or in connection with their own business.
-This type of licence excludes opportunity to provide transport services!
+Restricted Licence – Allowing individuals or businesses to transport their own goods or in connection with their own business.
+This type of licence excludes the opportunity to provide transport services!

-Standard National – Includes operation of restricted licence and allows to provide domestic transport services.
-You should apply for this licence if you want to provide transport services
+Standard National – Includes operation of restricted licence but also allows one to provide domestic transport services.
+You should apply for this licence if you want to provide transport services.

 Standard International – Allows international transport as well as benefits of the national and restricted licences.

 It is important to check which licence you require before applying.

 Restricted licence holders do not need to meet same financial standing criteria as Standard Licence holders and they do not need a Transport Manager.
 However, Restricted Licence holders still need to meet the same safety and compliance criteria!
 It is also important to ensure that Restricted Licence holders only transport their own goods and do not provide transport services to other people.